What image conjures up in your mind when you think of customer service?

 - “Creating…”, etc.

-Or, try to include exact phrases of the common actions they are expected to take, such as”
+You can also include exact phrases of the common actions customers are expected to take, such as”

 - “Creating Your First Chapter,”

 Before starting with the writing process, it is crucial to think about the structure of your help content.
 You can have a common template for every article you intend to write for your knowledge base.